 You may not realize how often parties revolve around alcohol until you become sober.
-Whether it’s hosting a birthday party, 4th of July bash or one of many holiday parties that fall between November and December, it can seem difficult to host an alcohol-free party.
+Whether hosting a birthday party, 4th of July bash, or one of many holiday parties that fall between November and December, it can seem challenging to host an alcohol-free party.

 But being sober doesn’t have to be boring.
 Below are some tips on throwing a successful, sober party in style.

-Plan ahead and create a menu that will leave your guests speechless.
-No matter if it’s something you have catered or cook all by yourself, have such great food that your guests don’t even miss the alcohol.
-You could also entertain and feed your guests by hosting a cooking party, such as a pizza making party.
-Potlucks are also a great way to let your guests be creative – just be sure that guests are aware none of the dishes should contain any alcohol.
+Plan and create a menu that will leave your guests speechless.
+No matter if it’s something you have catered or cooked all by yourself, have such great food that your guests don’t even miss the alcohol.
+You could also entertain and feed your guests by hosting a cooking party, such as a pizza-making party.
+Potlucks are also a great way to let your guests be creative – be sure that guests are aware none of the dishes should contain any alcohol.

 Create a Fun Environment

-Although mocktails are fun, for some it could trigger the reminder of alcohol.
+Although mocktails are fun, for some, they could trigger the reminder of alcohol.
 Instead of offering mocktails, choose specialty drinks.
-Flavored lemonades, sparkling and fruity iced teas and alcohol-free punch are some great options.
-If the weather has cooled down, give guests a specialty coffee bar that includes coffees from different regions, warm milk, flavored syrups, spices and homemade whipped cream.
-You could also opt for a hot chocolate bar that features candy canes for stirring, shaved chocolate and homemade marshmallows.
+Some great options are flavored lemonades, sparkling and fruity iced teas, and alcohol-free punch.
+If the weather has cooled down, give guests a specialty coffee bar with coffee from different regions, warm milk, flavored syrups, spices, and homemade whipped cream.
+You could also opt for a hot chocolate bar with candy canes for stirring, shaved chocolate, and homemade marshmallows.

 Let the Music Play

 Put some time into crafting the perfect party playlist.
 Having an enjoyable playlist will help your guests be more comfortable and sociable.
-For many, a good song can bring back great memories which can quickly turn into a conversation starter.
+For many, a good song can bring back great memories, quickly becoming a conversation starter.

-Depending on the guest list, you will want to make sure everyone knows it is an alcohol-free party.
+Depending on the guest list, you will want to ensure everyone knows it is an alcohol-free party.
 Invite supportive people and those who will not put your recovery at risk, and have a good time.